Jakub-Kisielewski/textEditor/README.md

 This project is a lightweight, terminal-based text editor inspired by the [original](https://github.com/antirez/kilo) Kilo editor by Salvatore Sanfilippo.

 # What I learned
-This is a learning project for myself to get familiar with low level manipulation of the terminal and interacting with the OS more confortably e.g. system calls.
+This is a learning project for myself to get familiar with low level manipulation of the terminal and interacting with the OS more confortably via system calls.

 # Features
 Raw terminal mode - no external dependencies